Red Light Therapy at Home - The Definitive Buyer's Guide

 The most scientifically proven red and infrared light therapy wavelengths are red (620-700nm) and near infrared (NIR) primarily in the 800-880nm range.

-As the spectral graph from our independent testing below shows, when you use a Mito Red Light you are getting the FULL SPECTRUM of both beneficial red (620-700nm) and beneficial NIR (800-880nm).
+As the spectral graph from our independent testing below shows, when you use a Mito Red Light you are getting a FULL SPECTRUM of both beneficial red (620-700nm) and beneficial NIR (800-880nm).

-Key Takeaway: Mito Red Lights deliver a complementary blend of red and NIR with the peak power at 660nm and 850nm and with synergistic energy delivered across the entire targeted spectral ranges.
+Key Takeaway: Mito Red Lights deliver a complementary blend of red and NIR with synergistic energy delivered across the entire targeted spectral ranges.

 Key Takeaway: Don’t just look at the size of the panel.
-Look at the number of LEDs contained therein, the wattage of those LEDs and the total joules those LEDs deliver per treatment session.
+Look at the number of LEDs contained therein, the power consumption of those LEDs and most importantly the total joules those LEDs deliver per treatment session.